 What is the commitment?

-The council meets six times a year on a bi-monthly basis.
+The council meets four times a year on a quarterly basis.
 We ask members to commit to a term of two years.

 Do you provide food and parking?